James-Oswald/jamesoswald.dev/content/posts/jai-result.md

 +++
 authors = ["James Oswald"]
-title = "Emulating Rust's Result type and ?
-Operator in Jai with Metaprogramming" date = "2025-02-02" description = "This post looks at how to emulate Rust's Results in Jai" math = false
+title = "Emulating Rust's Result and ? in Jai with Metaprogramming" date = "2025-02-02" description = "This post looks at how to emulate Rust's Results in Jai" math = false